Transit pass: United Kingdom

-In the United Kingdom anyone over the "age of eligibility" and people with certain disabilities travel free on most public buses throughout the country at certain times (typically between 9:30 a.m. to 11:00 p.m. on weekdays and all day on weekends and Bank Holidays) through the English National Concessionary Travel Scheme.
-Some councils also allow these people to travel free on trains, trams or ferries.
-This scheme was also introduced in Wales in 2002, in Scotland in April 2006, and later in England.
+In the United Kingdom anyone resident in England over the "age of eligibility" and people with certain disabilities travel free on most public buses throughout the country at certain times (typically between 9:30 a.m. to 11:00 p.m. on weekdays and all day on weekends and Bank Holidays) through the English National Concessionary Travel Scheme.
+Some councils also allow these people to travel free on trains, trams or ferries within their local areas, and/or at other times of the day, and may additionally offer local free travel at a lower age.
+Similar schemes were introduced in Wales in 2002, in Scotland in April 2006, and later in England.
 Northern Ireland runs a similar scheme but the age limit is 66.

-The "age of eligibility" was 60 until 6 June 2010, but it will increase over ten years to 65, in line with parallel changes to women's eligibility for state old age pension.
+The "age of eligibility" was 60 until 6 June 2010, but increased over ten years to 65, in line with parallel changes to women's eligibility for state old age pension.

 Travel card schemes for general public use are currently operated in the United Kingdom in a number of areas including: